3 Month Old Sleep Schedule

 How Much Should a 3 Month Old Sleep?

 You’re not quite to the point where you’ll be getting a full night’s sleep, but 3 month old’s will sleep an average of 14 to 16 hours a day, including naps and nighttime sleep.
 Read How Long Should Newborns Sleep to learn more about how long your 3 month old should sleep and how much sleep she needs at other ages too.

 Check out Nested Bean Mom & mommy blogger, Janene’s (Hello Ivory Rose) reflection of the first few months with her new baby:

-“Looking back, the first month was all about snuggling, waking a sleepy baby to feed, figuring out nursing, and surviving the 24 hour shifts.
-The eye bags were real and deep.
+“Looking back, the first month was all about snuggling, waking a sleeping baby to feed, figuring out nursing, and surviving the 24-hour shifts.
+They eye bags were real and deep.
 It was hard.
 It was tough needing to be present for my older 3 kids that are still so dependent on me for everything.
-By month 2, things felt a little more consistent with the schedule but I was still so tired.
-Month 3 came along and Avery had been sleeping through the night, nursing was going great, I was back to exercising and going to regular playdates with the kids and friends."
+By 2 months old, things felt a little more consistent with the schedule but I was still so tired.
+Month 3 came along and Avery had been sleeping through the night, nursing was going great, I was back to exercising and going to regular playdates with the kids and friends."- Hello Ivory Rose

 “The first night my 9 week old slept through the entire night in his swaddle!”